Multiple factors create a multi-causal network, not a unidirectional chain

 Multi-directionality

-• Instincts shapes behavior > social influence
+• Instincts shapes social environment

 The main goal of twentieth-century social science has been to trace the ways in which our behaviour is influenced by the social environment; instead, we could turn the problem on its head and trace the ways in which the social environment is the product of our innate social instincts.
 Thus the fact that all people smile at happiness and frown when worried, or that men from all cultures find youthful features sexually attractive in women, may be expressions of instinct, not culture.